turingschool-examples/backend_mod_1_prework/day_2/array_methods.md

 - returns hash or [key, value] pairs

 to_s
 - alias for: inspect

 transpose
 - array of arrays needed and tranposes the rows and columns

+uniq
-uniq - removes duplicates
+- removes duplicates

 uniq!
--removes duplicates permanently
+- removes duplicates permanently

 unshift
--adds to beginning of array
+- adds to beginning of array

 values_at
 - returns array based on integer indices or ranges